LytrixHD/Komunikasi/README.md

 ## Running App

 After install depencies with `ionic lab` command you can run the projekt in the with it Provided Phone view easily.
-Mind it does Only work with the Backend.
+Mind it does Only work with the Backend which is not available to the public.

-## Rules

-- To be added

-## Roles

-- To be added

 ## About App